asiakay/asiakay/README.md

 ### Hello 🌎 ####

-- Feb.
+- Mar.
 2022 || Check out some of the projects that I am working on a.k.a. building in public!
 Tired of living paycheck to paycheck?
-  - [11 Day Financial Success Challenge](https://asiakay.github.io/https-PopularPreciousScriptinglanguages/) Kickstart your path to learning more about how to make your money work for you and consider joining The
+  - [11 Day Financial Success Challenge](https://asiakay.github.io/https-PopularPreciousScriptinglanguages/) Kickstart your path to learning more about how to make your money work for you and consider joining.
   - [Savings and Investment Calculator](https://asiakay.github.io/WhirlwindConfusedInterchangeability/) Calculate your custom personal savings and investment plan based on your current weekly income.

 - Aug.
 2021